university-of-york/faculty-dev-actions/readme.md

 Useful actions shared between our repositories.

-## bundle-update
+## bundle-update-container

-Run `bundle update` against a repository and create a pull request with any changes.
+Run `bundle update` _in a container_ against a repository and create a pull request with any changes.

+This action assumes the container already has `bundler` installed.

 ### Inputs